pats-drones/pats_api_example/README.md

 - `duration` the duration of the detection.
 - `light_level` the light level during the detection.
 - `post_id` and `row_id` the post and row the sensor that did the detection is mounted on.
-- `size` the estimated size of the insect.
+- `size` the estimated size in meters of the insect.
 - `start_datetime`the time on which the detection took place in human readable format, information is the same as in `datetime` field.
 - `uid` the unique identifier for this detection
 - `vel_max`, `vel_mean` and `vel_std` are the max, mean and standard deviation of the velocity of the insect.